 The point at which people start to pay the higher and additional rates of Income Tax will be the same as in England and Northern Ireland.

 Responsibility for taxing income from savings and dividends will remain with the UK government.

-The National Assembly for Wales has agreed the proposed Welsh rates of income tax for 2019-20 which means there will be no change to overall income tax rates for taxpayers in Wales.
+The National Assembly for Wales has agreed the proposed Welsh rates of income tax for 2020 to 2021 which means there will be no change to overall income tax rates for taxpayers in Wales.

 The process for setting Welsh rates of income tax